Ensono/amido.github.io/docs/workloads/azure/backend/netcore/infrastructure_netcore.md

 ## Overview

-This page present the high level design of the reference implementation of the .NET Core Stacks REST API with CQRS.
+This page present the high level design of the reference implementation of the .NET Core Ensono Stacks REST API with CQRS.

 **This page assumes that the core infrastructure has already been provisioned.
 Instructions and additional information on the core infrastructure can be found [here](../../../../infrastructure/azure/core_infrastructure.md)**